The Blind Foundation Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 Rick has also previously worked at the Blind Foundation’s Adult Rehabilitation Unit and previously on the switchboard.
 Rick has been a client since he was 17-years-old.
 He is a director of Foundation Properties Limited, a wholly owned subsidiary of the RNZFB, a Trustee on the Bledisloe Estate and Bledisloe Royston trusts and is a member of the Institute of Directors.

-Chair, Chief Executive Performance Review Committee, Audit & Risk Committee, Policy Committee, Governance Committee, Trustee of Bledisloe Royston Trust and Director, Foundation Properties Limited.
+Chair, Chief Executive Performance Review Committee, Audit & Risk Committee, Policy Committee, Governance Committee, People Committee, Trustee of Bledisloe Royston Trust and Director, Foundation Properties Limited.

 Fraser joined the Board in November 2017 and has been registered as a member of the Foundation for the past 22 years.
 He has an under-graduate degree in bio-sciences and a post-graduate honours degree in business.
 Fraser has spent 20 years in not-for-profit marketing including nine years with the Blind Foundation.
 He also was President of Retina New Zealand for nine years and holds management committee membership with its parent body, Retina International.